BitcoinDistrict/bitcoindistrict.github.old/_pages/meetups.md

 ---
-title: Bitcoin Meetups
+title: Bitcoin Community Meetups
-permalink: /community/
+permalink: /meetups/
+layout: single
 ---

 These are the Bitcoin meetups in the DC, Maryland & Virginia greater metro area.
 Let us know if we're missing any.